tim4it/databox/README.md

 3. `Exponential Backoff`: In case of repeated failures, implementing an exponential backoff strategy would be beneficial.
 This means increasing the time between retries exponentially (e.g., 1 second, 2 seconds, 4 seconds, etc.) to avoid overwhelming the failing endpoint.
 4. `Rate Limiting`: If the metrics endpoint has rate limits, we should implement rate limiting in application to avoid exceeding those limits.

-Email address using for `databox` app:

 # Data push improvements

 Since network is not 100% relabelled, we can use in-memory data structure before we push to `databox` (this can also be used in python, java, C#,.. databox libraries).
 We can use Queue data structure - this is more usable when we have streaming or more frequent retrieval of data.
-If we have error when pushing data, we still have this data in Queue memory - data is not lost, just waits for next iteration to be pushed.
-We can implement Queue facade that is able to flush inserted elements in configurable batches transparently, while elements are being added.
+If we have error when pushing data to databox, we still have this data in Queue memory - data is not lost, just waits for next iteration to be pushed.
+We can implement Queue facade that is able to flush (push to databox) inserted elements in configurable batches transparently, while elements are being added from third party sources.
 This can be configurable:

 | Setting                   | Type     | Value   | Description                                                                                                        |
 |---------------------------|----------|---------|--------------------------------------------------------------------------------------------------------------------|